yamada-ui/yamada-ui/README.md

 Yamada-ui supports light and dark modes by default

-2. Now you can start using components like so
+2.Now you can start using components like so

 ```tsx
 import { Box, Text } from 'ui'